SheetaI/archinstall/README.md

  - **Note:** You will need to input user & pass at the end of installation.

  - After the first reboot, you now have a basic arch linux system.
+You have the freedom to install your own de, pkgs, etc. If you want to replicate my personal setup, proceed to part #2.

 **Part #2:** Setup preview here: https://github.com/SheetaI/dotfiles